Be Proactive! 15+ French Pronominal Verbs to Start Using Now

-Let’s make an agreement: If you promise not to be scared of pronominal verbs, I’ll walk you through how they work, when to use them and even hand over to you a few of the pronominal verbs the French like best.
+I’ll walk you through how pronominal verbs work, when to use them and even hand over to you the pronominal verbs the French like best.

 Download: This blog post is available as a convenient and portable PDF that you can take anywhere.
 Click here to get a copy.
 (Download)

 Pronominal verbs are verbs that need a reflexive pronoun before the verb.
-Reflexive pronouns, if you aren’t familiar, are those little pronouns you’ve likely seen sprinkled about before French verbs: me, te, se, nous, vous.
+Reflexive pronouns are those little pronouns you’ve likely seen placed before French verbs: me, te, se, nous, vous.
 In a nutshell, they express what the verb is happening to.
-You can use them with verbs that aren’t pronominal verbs, but the main thing you need to know about them is…
+You can use them with verbs that aren’t pronominal, but the main thing you need to know is…

 These little pronouns are attached to the pronominal verbs.

 They stay right there, sometimes changing position around the verb depending on if you’re giving a command, asking a question or using a compound tense (more on these special conditions later).
-They’re tethered!
-And more importantly, they coincide with the subject.
-That’s what makes pronominal verbs special.
+And more importantly, they agree with the subject.

-If you wanted to use the verb se moquer (to make fun of), then here’s how you would conjugate it:
+For example, the verb se moquer (to make fun of) is a pronominal verb that always has a reflexive pronoun.
+Here’s how you would conjugate it:

-The really important thing here, the part that gets people all bug-eyed when they try to write a sentence in French with pronominal verbs, is that sometimes the pronominal verbs are not reflecting that the subject is doing something to themselves.
-With se moquer, are these people making fun of themselves?
-No!
-They’re making fun of someone else who we haven’t specified.
+What can get some people bug-eyed is that not all pronominal verbs mean that the subject is doing something to themselves.
+With se moquer, these people aren’t making fun of themselves.
+Instead, they’re making fun of someone else who we haven’t specified.

-Trust the verb is the end message here.
-Know your word definitions, know which verbs are pronominal and don’t worry too much about the translation.
-Some verbs won’t translate the way you want them to.
+The end message here is: Know your word definitions, know which verbs are pronominal and don’t worry too much about the translation.

 1. Reflexive